 - Venegas (36)

 Heading into the final round of qualifiers for Russia 2018, Hernán Darío Gómez’s Panama needed to beat Costa Rica and hope that Trinidad and Tobago could secure a victory against the USA so that Panama could reach their first ever World Cup.
-With Panama a goal down at half time, the pain of what had happened four years earlier, when they missed out on the chance to qualify for Brazil thanks to a last minute goal, threatened to resurface.
+With Panama a goal down at half-time, the pain of what had happened four years earlier, when they missed out on the chance to qualify for Brazil 2014 after conceding a late goal, threatened to resurface.

-But in the 53rd minute, a controversial equaliser raised the home side’s hopes.
-A corner caused chaos in the Costa Rica box and the ball initially appeared to cross the line off of Blas Pérez.
+In the 53rd minute, however, a controversial equalising goal gave the hosts hope.
+A corner caused chaos in Costa Rica’s penalty area, and the ball initially appeared to cross the line off of Blas Pérez.
 A point, regardless, wouldn’t have sufficed, so Panama’s hopes of reaching Russia faded with every minute that passed.

-In this exclusive piece for The Coaches’ Voice, Gómez explains how everything changed in the final dramatic minutes of a game that secured Panama’s place at Russia 2018 and sent a nation wild with joy.
+Speaking exclusively to The Coaches’ Voice, Gómez explains how everything changed in the final dramatic minutes of a game that secured Panama’s place at the 2018 World Cup and sent a nation wild with joy.
 That equalising goal, incidentally, has since been labelled their “ghost goal”.